Police Gazette (Great Britain and Ireland)

-The Police Gazette, established in 1772 as The Quarterly Pursuit, and later named the Public Hue and Cry and other variants, was originally a weekly newspaper produced by the Home Office and the Metropolitan Police Service.
+The Police Gazette, established in 1772 as The Quarterly Pursuit, and later named the Public Hue and Cry and other variants, was originally a weekly newspaper produced until 1883 by the Home Office and from then until 2017 by the Metropolitan Police.
 Its primary purpose was to publish notices of wanted criminals with requests for information, and where appropriate to offer rewards.
 In later years it became a bi-monthly publication produced by the College of Policing in London until it ceased publication in 2017.

 Title

 Initially titled The Quarterly Pursuit, the publication was repeatedly renamed, first to Public Hue and Cry.
 It became The Hue and Cry, and Police Gazette on 30 September 1797.
 It was renamed to Police Gazette; or, Hue and Cry on 18 January 1828.
 It became simply The Police Gazette on 1 April 1839.

 The title Hue and Cry alludes to the historical common law process, dating back to the 13th century, whereby bystanders were summoned to assist in the apprehension of criminals.